ezoerner/scalable-chat/README.md

 * ScalaFX client
 * Akka in both client and server
 * Akka I/O used for client server communications
-* Message serialization in BSON format
+* Message serialization with scala pickling
 * Akka Persistence with Cassandra
 * Akka Testkit and Specs2 testing